 Ahead of Apple's developer conference, Facebook says it won't charge creators until 2023

-(Reuters) - Facebook Inc will not charge a fee to content creators for at least the next two years, Chief Executive Mark Zuckerberg said on Monday, moments before Apple Inc’s annual conference, where the iPhone maker faces an unsettled developer audience.
+Facebook Inc (FB.O) will not charge a fee to content creators for at least the next two years, Chief Executive Mark Zuckerberg said on Monday, moments before Apple Inc's (AAPL.O) annual conference, where the iPhone maker faces an unsettled developer audience.

 "And when we do introduce a revenue share, it will be less than the 30% that Apple and others take."